zguenini/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - All your code should be in the `main` function
 - You can only use `putchar` four times maximum in your code
 - You are not allowed to use any variable of type `char`
+10. [Inventing is a combination of brains and materials.
+The more brains you use, the less material you need](./100-print_comb3.c): Write a program that prints all possible different combinations of two digits.
+- Numbers must be separated by ,, followed by a space
+- The two digits must be different
+- `01` and `10` are considered the same combination of the two digits `0` and `1`
+- Print only the smallest combination of two digits
+- Numbers should be printed in ascending order, with two digits
+- You can only use the `putchar` function (every other function (`printf`, `puts`, etc…) is forbidden)
+- You can only use `putchar` five times maximum in your code
+- You are not allowed to use any variable of type `char`
+- All your code should be in the `main` function
+11. [The success combination in business is: Do what you do better... and: do more of what you do...](./101-print_comb4.c): Write a program that prints all possible different combinations of three digits.
+- Numbers must be separated by ,, followed by a space
+- The three digits must be different
+- `012`, `120v, `102`, `021`, `201`, `210` are considered the same combination of the three digits `0`, `1` and `2`
+- Print only the smallest combination of three digits
+- Numbers should be printed in ascending order, with three digits
+- You can only use the `putchar` function (every other function (`printf`, `puts`, etc…) is forbidden)
+- You can only use `putchar` six times maximum in your code
+- You are not allowed to use any variable of type `char`
+- All your code should be in the `main` function
+12. [Software is eating the World](./102-print_comb5.c): Write a program that prints all possible combinations of two two-digit numbers.
+- The numbers should range from `0` to `99`
+- The two numbers should be separated by a space
+- All numbers should be printed with two digits. `1` should be printed as `01`
+- The combination of numbers must be separated by comma, followed by a space
+- The combinations of numbers should be printed in ascending order
+- `00` `01` and `01` `00` are considered as the same combination of the numbers `0` and `1`
+- You can only use the `putchar` function (every other function (`printf`, `puts`, etc…) is forbidden)
+- You can only use `putchar` eight times maximum in your code
+- You are not allowed to use any variable of type `char`
+- All your code should be in the `main` function